 Despite our best efforts, however, we have already suffered with pests and diseases.
 Our garlic crop has been hit by a bad attack of rust.
 We have picked off the affected leaves and burnt them.
 These do not get added to the compost bin as the spores of the disease can survive in the compost and affect future crops.
 Our garlic Early Purple White was due to be harvested this month anyway so we decided to dig it up to avoid the rust spreading to other crops.
 We were surprised to find that, despite the rust, we still got really good size bulbs.
 These have now been hung up to be used as wet garlic.
 Our remaining garlic crops are being kept in the ground for the time being, but will be dug up early if the rust gets worse.

 Another pest that has made an appearance in the Kitchen Garden this month is the dreaded slug.
-Jo has beenslug applying nemaslug to the beds every six weeks since April and this has helped keep the slug population under control.
+Jo has been applying nemaslug to the beds every six weeks since April and this has helped keep the slug population under control.
 However today, after a night of heavy rainfall, we found a huge slug who had climbed up the side of a raised bed and onto the butterfly netting.
 He was busy tucking in to a kale leaf that was touching the netting - a timely reminder to keep an eye on netted crops and make sure the plants are grown well away from the net.
 Slugs of this size are a rare and unwelcome sight in our Kitchen Garden – needless to say he didn’t stay there for long!

 June is the month for planting out sweet potato slips.
 We took delivery of ours at the end of May and they have been growing in pots in the greenhouse ever since.
 Last year our sweet potato plants were the highlight of the year.
 They looked amazing grown in a raised bed and trained up an obelisk.
 Everyone who visited the garden commented on how good they looked.
 And at the end of the year they provided us with a bumper crop of sweet potatoes – our best yet.
 Keen to repeat this success, Jo cleared old crops from a raised bed and dug over the soil adding generous quantities of well rotted manure and homemade compost.
 The slips were then planted at the base of the obelisk and well mulched with strulch to keep the moisture in the soil.